East of Scotland Football League: East of Scotland Football Association

 The first teams of the members in the SPFL have little involvement in EoSFA competitions.
-Youth teams of Hearts and Hibernian formerly contested the East of Scotland Shield, while Bonnyrigg Rose, Edinburgh City, and Kelty Hearts participate in the East of Scotland (City) Cup Semi-finals.
-Berwick Rangers, Hibernian, and The Spartans all previously fielded reserve teams in the EoSFL.
+Youth teams of Hearts and Hibernian formerly contested the East of Scotland Shield, while Bonnyrigg Rose, Edinburgh City, Kelty Hearts and The Spartans participate in the East of Scotland (City) Cup.
+Berwick Rangers, Hibernian, and The Spartans have all previously fielded reserve teams in the EoSFL.

 The EoSFL and EoSFA are full members of the Scottish Football Association.